amith2208/sanskriti-designer/README.md

 };

 module.exports = nextConfig;

 🛡️ Security Notes

-Admin route protected using a secret query parameter
+Admin route is protected using a secret query parameter

 Firebase rules should restrict write access